w3c/wai-website/translations.md

 {% include box.html type="end" %}
 {:/}

-To get announcements of future translations, you can [subscribe to the WAI Translations mailing list](mailto:public-wai-translations-request@w3.org?subject=subscribe).

 **WAI thanks translators.
 We welcome other translations**.
 If you might be interesting in translating resources, see [[Translating WAI Resources]](/about/translating/).

 _Languages are listed alphabetically by language code.
 For example, "Chinese" is sorted by "zh", thus it is near the bottom of this page._